luizgadel/dashboard-nestjs/README.md

 ## Access

-The API was deployed in Vercel with a postgreSQL database.
-It can be accessed through the URL: https://dashboard-nestjs.vercel.app/
+The API was deployed in Vercel.
+It can be accessed through the URL: https://dashboard-nestjs.vercel.app/.

 The params for requesting each endpoint can be seen in the following section.

 ## Demonstration